-- 4. The Scottish Executive is committed to supporting the viability and vitality of existing town centres by focusing development on them and using a sequential approach to development.
-Priory for retail development is given to town centres then edge of centre and then edge of town sites. - 5.
+- 7. The Scottish Executive is committed to supporting the viability and vitality of existing town centres by focusing development on them and using a sequential approach to development.
+Priory for retail development is given to town centres then edge of centre and then edge of town sites. - 8.
 In rural areas, a range of shops and other facilities are provided in small towns, villages and other accessible locations.
 These locations form an important part of a network, as the uses provide vital local community and economic services both to the settlement and the surrounding rural community.
 Bulky goods are directed to town centres etc. but out-of-centre locations may be considered appropriate, when the location would provide a qualitative benefit to customers.
 Travel distances and combined trips are important considerations in these cases.
-Conditions restricting the sale of certain goods or the format of units, should be used where such restrictions are necessary to support the policies and/or the town centre strategy of the development plan authorities should seek environmental enhancement through development at every opportunity.
+Conditions restricting the sale of certain goods or the format of units, should be used where such restrictions are necessary to support the policies and/or the town centre strategy of the development plan.